 On November 25, 1986 at 2:45 p.m., an informant gave a statement.
 Police showed him several rings.
 He recognized the one marked number 7.
 It was the ring sold by Alex to Scott.
 He knew this for sure because he had been asked by Alex for an appraisal of that ring.
 When Alex returned to pick up the ring, the informant had found out that the ring was stolen during a robbery.
 Alex snatched the ring, left, and sold it later to Scott.
 The informant did find that the stone was not a diamond but a zirconia.
 The informant later told Scott that the ring was stolen from Biggers.
 At that, Scott got upset and went to the police.

 According to the informant, shortly after the home invasion at the Biggers, a daughter of McHenry Biggers came to him and asked about her father’s ring.
 Police did not ask the informant which daughter, how he knew her to be Biggers’ daughter, whether he had seen her before, or wondered how she knew where to look for her father’s rings, etc.

 Nobody seemed to find it odd that shortly after her father died of cardiac arrest during a home invasion, this daughter is looking for her father’s ring on the streets only hours after the father was pronounced dead.
 Unfortunately, the file does not have any statements made by family members, except for Mrs. Biggers.
 She was shown the same rings as the informant and did not recognize any of them.
-It would also have been very helpful if we had an exact listing of all their children.
+It would be helpful if we had a complete family tree.